dbos-inc/dbos-docs/docs/tutorials/using-typeorm.md

     await testRuntime.createUserSchema();
 ```

-Additional options for triggering schema migration during the application deployment process are forthcoming.
+Additional options for triggering schema migration during the application deployment process may be available in the future.

 ### Invoking Transactions
 In TypeORM (and many other frameworks), the pattern is to run [transactions](https://typeorm.io/transactions) as callback functions.
 (This allows the framework to ensure that the transaction is opened and closed properly, and to ensure that all statements run on the same connection from the connection pool.)